A week in the life of a researcher

 I’ve been a project officer in the consultancy team coming up for seven months now and every day is different.

 Monday morning at Renaisi’s Mare Street office always starts with coffee and a catch up in the kitchen with my colleagues.
 We’re all busy and out a lot during the week so this informal meeting gives us a chance to find out what we’re all up to for work, and what we’ve done over the weekend too.

-I spent most of my getting in contact with participants of the citizens’ assembly and delivery partners on the Innovation in Democracy programme.
+I spent most of my morning getting in contact with participants of the citizens’ assembly and delivery partners on the Innovation in Democracy programme.
 I’ve been interviewing participants of assemblies in Dudley Metropolitan Borough Council, Greater Cambridge Partnership and Test Valley Borough Council.
 So far we’ve learnt that the differences in people’s experience of a citizen’s assembly relate to the local context as opposed to a difference in the quality of the assembly itself.

 The rest of Monday was taken up with preparation for work later in the week with clients, DEFRA and Power to Change.

 DEFRA has commissioned us to research how increasing access to the natural environment can help those people most at risk of poor mental health.
 I’ve been speaking to community groups in Birmingham about their experiences of running outdoor activities to understand what works well, and less well, in encouraging people to get involved.